 On July 29, 30, and 31, 1895, the first national conference of African American women was held in Boston.
-The impressive array of speakers included Booker T. Washington, Margaret Murray Washington, Timothy Thomas Fortune, Henry Henry Book Boomington in the conference of the state of the sta

-Cooper.
-Topics varied from "Women and the Higher Education," "Industrial Training," and "Individual Work for Moral Elevation," to "The Value of Race Literature" and "Political Equality and Temperance."55 Ida B. Wells, however, was not there.
+The impressive array of speakers included Booker T. Washington, Margaret Murray Washington, Timothy Thomas Fortune, Henry B. Blackwell, William Lloyd Garrison, Jr., and Anna Julia Cooper.
+Topics varied from "Women and the Higher Education," "Industrial Training," and "Individual Work for Moral Elevation," to "The Value of Race Literature" and "Political Equality and Temperance."
+Ida B. Wells, however, was not there.
 Married only a month before, to Chicago lawyer and newspaper publisher Ferdinand Barnett, Wells was suffering from exhaustion, and did not attend the conference.